kmlnbr/deep-fmask/README.md

 - **NOTE**: If we were to reuse a previously used experiment name, the old files will be overwritten.
 ### Evaluation
-- In order to test a trained model in exp1.
+- In order to test a trained model from the last stage (stage 3) of `exp1`:
 ```console
 python predict.py -e exp1_stage3 -p /path/containing/SAFE/directories/
 ```